theisaacodes/theisaacodes/README.md

 - 📄 Know about my experiences [https://resumeapikalungi.azurewebsites.net/api/resume](https://resumeapikalungi.azurewebsites.net/api/resume)

-- ⚡ Fun fact **petrol head at heart, but i do it the right way on the track not on public road guys #roadsafety & overall motorsport enthuthiast.**
+- ⚡ Fun fact **petrol head at heart, but i do it the right way on the track not on public road #roadsafety & overall motorsport enthuthiast.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">